-Therefore, the proposed project would not substantially degrade the existing visual character or quality of public views of the project sites, and a less-than-significant impact would occur.
+Therefore, the proposed project would not substantially degrade the existing visual character or quality of public views of the project site, and a less-than-significant impact would occur.

 d.
 The proposed project does not include any site-specific development plans, designs, or proposals.
-Therefore, the proposed project would not involve new sources of light and glare within the project sites.
-However, future development within the project sites facilitated by the proposed project has the potential to result in new sources of light and glare associated with lighting fixtures within future buildings and parking areas, as well as headlights from vehicles driving within the project sites.
-Given the predominantly agricultural nature of the immediate project vicinity, such sources of light and glare could be more intensive than what currently occurs within the majority of the surrounding area.
+Therefore, the proposed project would not involve new sources of light and glare within the project site.
+However, future development within the project site facilitated by the proposed project has the potential to result in new sources of light and glare associated with lighting fixtures within future buildings and parking areas, as well as headlights from vehicles driving within the project site.
+The project site is currently undeveloped and does not contain any existing sources of light.
+Therefore, such sources of light and glare could be more intensive than what currently occurs within the majority of the surrounding area.

 However, future development would be required to comply with the City's Community Design Standards document, which includes goals, objectives, and standards to guide the design of new projects within the City, as well as all General Plan policies related to light and glare.
-For example, RES Standard 6.2.2 of the Community Design Standards requires residential outdoor lighting to provide the minimum intensity of lighting needed to provide security while minimizing glare, spillover, and energy consumption.
-Thus, compliance with applicable policies, regulations, and standards would ensure that all new sources of light and glare indirectly facilitated by the proposed project is minimized to the extent feasible.
+For example, COM Standard 4.3.6 of the Community Design Standards requires commercial light fixtures to be the appropriate scale, location, and shielded to avoid spillover or glare into surrounding areas.
+Thus, compliance with applicable policies, regulations, and standards would ensure that all new sources of light and glare indirectly facilitated by the proposed project are minimized to the extent feasible.
 Furthermore, future development facilitated by the proposed project would be subject to Site Plan and Design Review, as established by Wheatland Municipal Code Chapter 18.67, which would ensure that potential impacts related to light and glare are evaluated prior to project approval, and if necessary, mitigated to the extent feasible.